NVIDIA/DeepLearningExamples/TensorFlow2/Segmentation/Contrib/UNet3P/README.md

 The following section provide details of results that are achieved in different settings of model training and inference.

+**These results were contributed by the community and are not maintained by NVIDIA.**

 #### Training accuracy results